go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * you can throw an error by calling:
 	- `assert()`: used to check for code that should never be false. causes a panic error and reverts if the condition is not met.
 	- `require()`: used to validate inputs and conditions before execution. reverts if the condition is not met.
-	- `revert()`: similar to rquire. abort execution and revert state changes.
+	- `revert()`: similar to require. abort execution and revert state changes.

 <br>